-Setting the scenario and tasks for your usability test is an essential and sometimes daunting task, knowing that this is crucial to the success of your testing.
+Defining the scenario and tasks for your usability test is an essential and sometimes daunting task, knowing that this is crucial to the success of your study.

-At userfeel.com we have made it super simple and easy to set up your scenario, as we provide ready-made templates that you can start with.
+At Userfeel we have made it extremely simple and easy to set up your scenario, as we provide ready-made templates that you can start with.

-Just select the right template on the test setup page, and the scenario and tasks will be prepopulated.
+Just select the appropriate template on the test setup page, and the scenario and tasks will be prepopulated.
 Of course, you can further edit the ones provided by the template you choose.

-Besides that, here are some tips to have in mind:
+Besides that, here are some tips to keep in mind:

 The scenario is what is shown to the user before starting the test.
 It should quickly convey the context.